eXpOSNitc/expos-docs/docs/roadmap/stage-08.md

     ```

     ??? question "Which physical memory location will contain the physical page number to which return address will be stored by the machine before transferring control to the timer interrupt handler?"
         29714 (Why?)
-It is absolutely necessary that you read the <a href="http://exposnitc.github.io/Tutorials/xsm_unprivileged_tutorial.html" target="_blank">XSM unprivileged mode execution tutorial</a>if you are not able to solve this question yourself.
+It is absolutely necessary that you read the [XSM unprivileged mode execution tutorial](../tutorials/xsm-unprivileged-tutorial.md)if you are not able to solve this question yourself.
     ??? question "Suppose further that the memory location 29714 contains value 35.
 What will be the physical memory address to which the XSM machine will copy the value of the next instruction to be executed?"
-        18313 (Again if you are not able to solve the problem yourself, you must read the <a href="http://exposnitc.github.io/Tutorials/xsm_unprivileged_tutorial.html" target="_blank">XSM unprivileged mode execution tutorial</a>)
+        18313 (Again if you are not able to solve the problem yourself, you must read the [XSM unprivileged mode execution tutorial](../tutorials/xsm-unprivileged-tutorial.md))
     ??? question "What will be the value stored into the location 18313 by the machine?"
         3002 This is the (logical) address of the next instruction to be executed after return from the interrupt handler.
 Note the each XSM instruction occupies two words in memory and hence the next instruction's address is at 3002 (and not 3001).
     ??? question "What value will the SP and IP registers contain after the execution of the INT instruction?"